sova-org/Sova/website/static/doc_define_languages/define-languages.typ

 *StopOldest(k).* Stops the $k$ (casted to an int) oldest program instances (that started the longest time ago).

-*StopSequence(n).* Stops all the program instances corresponding to frames in line number $n$ (casted to an int).
+*StopLine(n).* Stops all the program instances corresponding to frames in line number $n$ (casted to an int).
 See @sec:envvariables for knowing how to get line numbers.

-*StopSequenceOldest(n, k).* Stops the $k$ (casted to an int) oldest program instances (that started the longest time ago) corresponding to frames in line number $n$ (casted to an int).
+*StopLineOldest(n, k).* Stops the $k$ (casted to an int) oldest program instances (that started the longest time ago) corresponding to frames in line number $n$ (casted to an int).
 See @sec:envvariables for knowing how to get line numbers.

-*StopSequenceYoungest(n, k).* Stops the $k$ (casted to an int) youngest program instances (that started the shortest time ago) corresponding to frames in line number $n$ (casted to an int).
+*StopLineYoungest(n, k).* Stops the $k$ (casted to an int) youngest program instances (that started the shortest time ago) corresponding to frames in line number $n$ (casted to an int).
 See @sec:envvariables for knowing how to get line numbers.

 *StopFrame(n).* Stops all the program instances corresponding to frame number $n$ (casted to an int).
 See @sec:envvariables for knowing how to get frame numbers.